Rabin92/rabingm.dev/README.md

 ### Project Description

 <p>I built this portfolio from scratch using HTML, CSS and JavaScript.
-This portfolio was mainy designed to showcase my various work I created.</p>
+This portfolio was mainy designed to showcase my various work I created.
+It's a mobile-first web design.</p>

 ### Languages